GarmanGroup/RABDAM/README.md

 ## Usage
 #### System requirements
-RABDAM is written in Python 2.7.
-In addition, it is dependent upon the following packages / programs that are not included in the [Anaconda Python 2.7 distribution](https://www.continuum.io/downloads) from release 4.3.0 onwards:
+This version of RABDAM is written in Python 3.6.
+In addition, it is dependent upon the following packages / programs that are not included in the [Anaconda Python 3.6 distribution](https://www.continuum.io/downloads) from release 4.3.0 onwards:

 -	The [CCP4 software suite](http://www.ccp4.ac.uk/) (RABDAM has a dependency on the CCP4 suite program PDBCUR)